CAPCOM PRO TOUR 2022 OFFICIAL TERMS AND CONDITIONS

 These are the CAPCOM Pro Tour Online Premier Official Tournament Rules (“Tournament Rules”) governing CPTOnline Tournament Circuit.
 Capitalized terms used in these Tournament Rules shall have the same meaning as set forth in the CAPCOM PRO TOUR 2022OFFICIAL TERMS AND CONDITIONS.

-Each of the Tournament in the CPTOP Tournament Circuit shall be conducted according to the Tournament Rules stated below.
-The Tournament Rules are specific to CPTOP and may differ from the rules governing CAPCOM Pro Tour.
+Each of the Tournament in the CPTOnline Tournament Circuit shall be conducted according to the Tournament Rules stated below.

 CPTOnline General Tour Rules

 Tournament General Rules

-- Tournament Game: The Capcom video game entitled “Street Fighter V: Champion Edition” (or PlayStation 4 or Steam) and (i) all updates, patches, and stages released as of the date of the Tournament and (ii) character packs released at least seven (7) days prior to the commencement date of the Tournament.
+- Tournament Game: The CAPCOM video game entitled “STREET FIGHTER V: CHAMPION EDITION” (on PlayStation 4 or Steam) and (i) all updates, patches, and stages released as of the date of the Tournament and (ii) character packs released at least seven (7) days prior to the commencement date of the Tournament.

 - Player must satisfy the following requirements to participate in online matches:

 - A player must have a minimum of 3Mbps upload speed.

-- A player must have a Smash.GG account at https://smash.gg/
+- A player must have a start.gg account at https://start.gg/

 - A player must reside where PSN or Steam is available.